magcius/meshopt_decoder_reference/README.md

 Your reference implementation should have no dependencies and be written in pre-ES JS (sorry).
 It should be commented when necessary with references to spec.
 It should not use any node.js-specific primitives.

 If your work is complete, the reward - a used but still functional RTX 2080 - will be sent to the address of choice inside USA, with the sender (me) paying shipping.

+Please note, I can't help you debug your code or explain the spec - since you have tests and matching C++ implementation you must be able to figure it out on your own.
+Anything you're stuck on that's not obvious from the spec likely necessitates correcting the spec, and I can't do it for you because I wrote all C++ code and the spec so I will naturally gloss over things that are second-nature to me.

+By completing this assignment you explicitly transfer the rights to reference decoder and spec changes to me.
+The decoder may get incorporated into meshoptimizer library and/or glTF spec; the edits to the spec will be incorporated to the glTF repository, with you listed as a contributor given substantial changes.
+The decoder will still mention you as the original author even if the decoder gets relicensed under meshoptimizer's MIT license.